Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Data, Sample Characteristics, and Experimental Design

 \subsection{Empirical Strategy}

 The empirical strategy in this paper estimates the effect of algorithm support ($\delta_1$).
 For child $i$ first scored on referral $r(i)$, we estimate:

 where $Y_i$ is the outcome of interest and $\epsilon_{i}$ an error term.
-Due to an unintentional coding error from the implementing partner, a small subset of observations were randomized only conditional on sibling group size $s(i)$, leading us to include corrective ``randomization controls'' $\gamma_{s(i)}$ in our specifications (see Appendix C for more details).
+Due to an unintentional coding error from the implementing partner, a small subset of observations were randomized only conditional on sibling group size $s(i)$, leading us to include corrective sibling-group-size fixed effects $\gamma_{s(i)}$, hereafter called ``randomization controls,'' in our specifications (see Appendix C for more details).
 The key variable, $AlgoAccess_{r(i)}$, is a binary indicator equal to one if the algorithm tool was available to the team during their discussion of the child's first referral $r(i)$ during the trial, and zero if the algorithm was not available.
 Standard errors are clustered conservatively at the household (overlapping family network) level.\footnote{A household cluster is defined conservatively as any extended network of individuals who ever appeared jointly on a referral.
-In practice, there is no difference from clustering at the referral level (Appendix Table \ref{tab:HealthRobustness}).} \paragraph{Validation of Algorithm Use and Random Assignment}
+In practice, there is no difference from clustering at the referral level (Appendix Table \ref{tab:HealthRobustness}).}